 Volatile Organic Compounds (VOCs)

-Volatile Organic Compounds (VOCs) are fumes that find their way inside your house from paints, aerosol sprays, cleaning detergents and disinfectants, wood preservatives, stored fuels, automotive appliances, moth repellants, pesticides, and air fresheners.
+Volatile Organic Compounds (VOCs) are fumes that find their way inside your house from paints, aerosol sprays, cleaning detergents and disinfectants, wood preservatives, stored fuels, automotive appliances, moth repellents, pesticides, and air fresheners.
 Other sources include copiers, printers, building supplies, and furnishings.

-Health Effects: Low exposure to the gases can bring eye, nose and throat irritations, head pains, light-headedness, and nausea.
+Health Effects: Low exposure to the gases can bring eye, nose, and throat irritations, head pains, light-headedness, and nausea.
 Extensive contact with the VOCs can cause harm to the liver, kidney, the central nervous system, and sometimes they can result in cancer in both humans and animals.

 How to Protect: For protection, ensure that there is a lot of air distribution around the house when using materials that release VOCs, and keep the products away from children and pets.